harishmaiya/realtime-webscraper/README.md

 ##Summary:
 ---------
-Application inputs Amazon product URLs and process for interesting words in product description.
-Outputs list of words by their popularity.
+Application inputs stream of URLs (Amazon products) and process for interesting words in product description.
+Outputs rolling/realtime list of unique words by their popularity.

 ##Application stack:
 -------------------